XavierGlenn/Golden-Phoenix-Financial-Corporation/README.md

 /_____\                                                                                                                                          /_____\

-This is a basic application program was made to be user friendly and simple, all instructions are on the screen.
+This is a basic application program was made to be user-friendly and simple, all instructions are on the screen.
 The app is coded in Java 23 and Maven using a CLI format that demonstrates the ability to:
 - Add a sum to an existing sum,
 - Subtract a sum to an existing sum,